Strauss–Howe generational theory: History

-Strauss and Howe followed in 1993 with their second book 13th Gen: Abort, Retry, Ignore, Fail?, which was published while Gen Xers were teenagers and young adults.
-The book examines the generation born between 1961 and 1981, "Gen-Xers" (which they called "13ers", describing them as the thirteenth generation since the US became a nation).
+In 1993, Strauss and Howe released their second book 13th Gen: Abort, Retry, Ignore, Fail?, examining Generation X (who the authors called "13ers", describing them as the thirteenth generation since the US became a nation) who were then teenagers and young adults.
 The book asserts that 13ers' location in history as under-protected children during the Sexual Revolution explains their pragmatic attitude.
 They describe Gen Xers as growing up during a time when society was less focused on children and more focused on adults and their self-actualization.

-Strauss and Howe's theory made various predictions regarding the Millennial generation, a group consisting of young children at the time.
-These predictions lacked significant historical data.
-In Generations (1991) and The Fourth Turning (1997), the two authors discussed the generation gap between Baby Boomers and their parents and predicted there would be no such gap between Millennials and their elders.
+Strauss and Howe's theory made various predictions regarding Millennials, a generation consisting of young children at the time.
+In Generations (1991) and The Fourth Turning (1997), the two authors discussed the generation gap between Baby boomers and their parents and predicted there would be no such gap between Millennials and their elders.
+In 2000, they published Millennials Rising: The Next Great Generation, asserting that Millennial teens were recasting the image of youth from "downbeat and alienated to upbeat and engaged", crediting increased parental attention and protection for these positive changes.
+The authors predicted that over the following decade, Millennials could emerge as the next "Great Generation".

-In 2000, they published Millennials Rising: The Next Great Generation.
-This work discussed the personality of the Millennial Generation, whose oldest members were described as the high school graduating class of the year 2000.
-In the 2000 book, Strauss and Howe asserted that Millennial teens and young adults were recasting the image of youth from "downbeat and alienated to upbeat and engaged", crediting increased parental attention and protection for these positive changes.
-They asserted that Millennials are held to higher standards than adults apply to themselves and that they are much less vulgar and violent than the teen culture older people produce for them.
-They described them as less sexually charged and as ushering in a new sexual modesty, with an increasing belief that sex should be saved for marriage and a return to conservative family values.

-The authors predicted that over the following decade, Millennials would transform what it means to be young, and could emerge as the next "Great Generation".
-The work was described as an optimistic, feel-good book for the parents of the Millennial Generation, predominantly the Baby Boomers.

-The theory was expanded in The Fourth Turning (1997), to focus on a fourfold cycle of generational types and recurring mood eras to describe the history of the United States, including the Thirteen Colonies and their British antecedents.
-However, the authors have also examined generational trends elsewhere in the world and described similar cycles in several developed countries.The terminology for generational archetypes were updated(e.g. "Civics" became "Heroes", which they applied to the Millennial Generation, "Adaptives" became "Artists"), and the terms "Turning" and "Saeculum" were introduced.

 In the mid-1990s, Strauss and Howe began receiving inquiries about how their research could be applied to strategic problems in organizations.
 They started speaking frequently about their work at events and conferences.

-In July 2023, Howe released a new book, titled The Fourth Turning Is Here.